 Conference Evaluation Committee

 The GRC Conference Evaluation Committee is responsible for evaluating the scientific quality of each conference.
 The committee makes annual recommendations to the board on the continuation of existing conferences and approval of proposed new conferences.
-Nine members of the committee are elected by the council for six-year terms, and three members of the committee are appointed by the board.
+Nine members of the committee are elected by the council for six-year terms, and three members of the committee are appointed for a term established by the board.
 In addition, all members of the board are ex officio members of the Conference Evaluation Committee.

 University of California, Santa Barbara